How to build a deck

 Pressure-treated pine is the most common and economical choice.
 Cedar and redwood are naturally rot-resistant.
 Composite decking is low-maintenance but costs more upfront.

-This guide is intended as practical guidance.
-Span tables are indicative manufacturer values.
-For decks at significant height, carrying heavy loads, with roof structures or on uncertain ground, a structural engineer should verify the design.
+Span tables in this guide are indicative.
+For decks at significant height, carrying heavy loads, with roof structures, or on uncertain ground, a structural engineer should verify the design.
+Check with your local planning authority for permit requirements and height exemptions — rules vary by jurisdiction.
+Timber use class (UC3/UC4, or equivalent) and preservative treatment must match the exposure conditions for your deck.
 Last reviewed: May 2026